ColleagueRiley/X11-Drag-n-Drop/README.md

 We can use [XConvertSection](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html) to request that the selection be converted to the format.

-We will get the result in a `SelectionNotify` event.
+We will get the result in an `SelectionNotify` event.

 ```c
         // newer versions of xDnD require us to tell the source our time